Proteusiq/hadithi/mlfluke/README.md

 # Navigating flukes in ML predictions 🦊

 Are your classification predictions a fluke, or are they real?
 Maybe both?
-I will argue that they are primarily like both.
+I will argue that they are likely both.
 A good model minimises the number of fluke predictions.

 ML diagnostics and metrics evaluation are skills to be developed, a constant learning process.
 As Data Scientists, we are forever in a position of an apprentice.
 Always learning and improving new ways to develop and evaluate our models.
 Our model evaluations are only as good as how we define the ML problems.